Justin Fields' coaching bandwidth issues sound like another recent QB who never recovered his promise

 Years ago, when the Philadelphia Eagles were trying to coach their way out of a gully in the development of Carson Wentz, sources from inside the team and the quarterback’s camp explained the conundrum through a prism of bandwidth.
 As the story went, when Wentz showed up on a given day to work out various kinks in his performance, he had three voices in his ear.

 The head coach, Doug Pederson.
 The offensive coordinator, Frank Reich.
 And finally, the quarterbacks coach, John DeFilippo.
 Three coaches … three former quarterbacks … three viewpoints on precisely what was causing problems in the development in their young star quarterback.
 And for Carson Wentz?
 It was a soup of notes about footwork, body alignment, arm mechanics, processing, patience … on and on.
-To the point that in any given snap, Wentz was thinking about a voluminous checklist that he had to keep straight while simultaneously reading a defense and making natural and instinctual adjustments.
-Eventually, Wentz complained that he didn’t feel like he was playing like himself.
+To the point that in any given snap, Wentz was thinking about a voluminous checklist he had to keep straight while simultaneously reading a defense and making natural and instinctual adjustments.
+Eventually, Wentz complained he didn’t feel he was playing like himself.

 “Too many cooks in the kitchen,” a source said at the time.

-This is the story that I thought about on Wednesday, when another promising but struggling young quarterback — the Chicago Bears’ Justin Fields — alluded to his own bandwidth problems after a 27-17 loss to the Tampa Bay Buccaneers.
-Fields seemingly revealed that he had found himself in a tug-of-war that sounded familiar: thinking too much after the snap versus letting his natural instincts as a playmaker guide him.
+This is the story I thought about on Wednesday, when another promising but struggling young quarterback — the Chicago Bears’ Justin Fields — alluded to his own bandwidth problems after a 27-17 loss to the Tampa Bay Buccaneers.
+Fields seemingly revealed he had found himself in a tug of war that sounded familiar: thinking too much after the snap versus letting his natural instincts as a playmaker guide him.

 For Wentz, it might have been too many cooks in the kitchen.
 For Fields, it sounds like too many groceries on the list.

 “Things that I didn’t like [in the Buccaneers loss], I felt like I wasn’t necessarily playing my game,” Fields said.
 “I felt like I was kind of robotic and not playing like myself.
-My goal this week is just to say F-it and just go out there and play football how I know to play football.
+My goal this week is just to say 'f it' and just go out there and play football how I know to play football.
 That includes thinking less and just going out there and playing off instincts rather than so much info in my head, data in my head, and literally just going out and playing football.
 Just going back to ‘it’s a game’ and that’s it.
 That’s when I play my best, when I’m just out there playing free and being myself.
-So I’m going to say dump all the ‘what I should do,’ this and that, pocket stuff.
+So I’m going to say dump all the, ‘What I should do?’ this and that, pocket stuff.
 I’m going to go out there and be me.”

 A follow-up question asked what specifically was making Fields think too much.